Nose Surgery in New York City

-Absolutely!
-A deviated septum means the cartilage that separates the nostrils is misaligned which may cause a partial airway obstruction.
-A deviated septum can be the result of a many things that leads to difficulty breathing and sometimes a crooked appearing nose.
+A deviated septum means the cartilage that separates the nostrils is misaligned which may cause partial airway obstruction.
+A deviated septum can be the result of many things that leads to difficulty breathing and sometimes a crooked appearing nose.
 Generally, a repair of the septum, also known as a septoplasty, is required to repair the internal structures that are not straight.
 A deviated septum is one of my most common causes of breathing impairment.
 Dr. Shridharani will carefully evaluate your nasal structure during your consultation to determine if your septum needs to be repaired.

 During a rhinoplasty, it may be necessary to narrow the nose if the bony part of the nose seems too wide.
 Also, it may be necessary to fracture the nasal bones if you have a large “bump” on your profile view and you want it reduced.
 If only the tip of your nose bothers you, there is a chance you will not have to have your bones broken at all.

 There is generally a rapid decline in swelling after the first week.
 Swelling after a rhinoplasty often persists for several weeks to months.
 It may take up to a full year to see the final results of a rhinoplasty.

 Generally, black eyes and swelling under the eyes are a result of the need to break the nasal bones during the rhinoplasty procedure.
 Darkening under the eyes usually dramatically improves several days after the procedure.
 Dr. Shridharani will review your surgical plan with you during your consultation.

 Dr. Shridharani asks that his patients wear a splint for one week after surgery.
 Dr. Shridharani will remove your splint on your post-op office visit.
 The splint is important to keep the nasal structure in place while you are healing from your rhinoplasty.

 When can I resume normal activities after a Rhinoplasty?